jordipons/neural-classifiers-with-few-audio/README.md

 Install tensorflow for CPU `pip install tensorflow` or for CUDA-enabled GPU `pip install tensorflow-gpu`

+Be sure to have `ffmpeg` installed, as well.

 #### Preprocess the data:
 To preprocess the data, first set some `config_file.py` variables:
 - `DATA_FOLDER`, where you want to store all your intermediate files (see folders structure below).